AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 ### Build
-> cd MOHLevelViewer && make
+> cd MOHLevelViewer && mkdir Build && cmake .. && cmake --build . --target MOHLevelViewer
 ### Usage
-> ./MOHLevelViewer <MOH Game Directory> MissionNumber LevelNumber
+> ./MOHLevelViewer <Optional Game Directory>
+**NOTE: The configuration is stored in the User preference folder (.local/share/MOHLevelViewer on Linux and AppData on Windows).

 #### Controls